devleaks/emitpy-docs/docs/emitpy/To Do.md

 ---
 Ramp: Add: hasJetway()

-Flight: Add cargo/pax + service choice, shortcut: cargo fligth are not Jetway
+Flight: Add cargo/pax + service choice, shortcut: cargo flight are not Jetway

 May be add a rule in airport to tell whether Ramp has jetway?